It might be kind of hard to believe, but…

-you’re modifying your genetic makeup every time you exercise.
+You’re modifying your genetic makeup every time you exercise.

 Even just one session does the trick!

 Heart rate is elevated when you work out, which pumps more blood into the body and provides more oxygen for the brain, and it releases all kinds of hormones including dopamine and endorphins that create the sensation of confidence and well-being you feel after a great workout.

-It’s been known that exercise is incredibly beneficial on a number of levels, but now humans have seen that it affects us all the way down to the very blueprint that makes us what we are.
+It’s been known that exercise is incredibly beneficial on a number of levels, but now humans have seen that it affects us all the way down to the very genetic blueprint that makes us what we are.

 The genes and their expressions are changed through a process known as methylation.
 In this process, atoms that make up methyl groups become attached to the outside of certain genes and alter their ability to respond to biochemical signals that the body produces.

 Knowing that these changes arise from a number of sources including our diets and our living conditions, the scientists had their volunteers pedal an exercise bike with only one leg; this would let the scientists see what a volunteer’s methylation processes were like normally, in the unexercised leg, while clearly seeing how exercise could modify those processes by looking at changes in the exercised leg.

 “The DNA-code itself didn’t change,” Dr. Zierath explains, “but the way in which the code was read or the way the DNA was packaged into the cell was changed, because chemical marks from the DNA disappeared.
 So this changed the perception of other proteins in how they interacted with the DNA.”

 What this experiment shows us is that exercise results in efficient genetic activity, which in turn makes our muscles healthier and stronger and alters our neurochemistry in a variety of ways.

 Are you looking for an all-natural supplement that will boost your athletic performance and provide you with a slew of other perks?

-which has been held in high regard for many centuries.
+The Cordyceps mushroom has been held in high regard for many centuries.

 Cordyceps will increase your body’s oxygenation during workouts and nourish your adrenal glands, making you feel more up to the task and get the most out of your exercise routine.

 Another natural way to boost your energy is by increasing your levels of hydrogen.
 Hydrogen is a powerful antioxidant and can protect against cancer, the aging process and other lifestyle-related diseases.

-out of abundant free ADP.
+MegaHydrate, has been shown to provide negatively-charged hydrogen ions that are crucial in making ATP (our energy source) out of abundant free ADP.
 Megahydrate has the power to alkalize your bioterrain and is the world’s most powerful antioxidant, making your body healthier and more energized.

 Come on by and take a look!